Collapsed Disc Treatments

 Collapsed discs show no symptoms unless neural tissue is entrapped.
 Only when nerve entrapment occurs do symptoms develop.
 Common symptoms include localized or radiating pain, numbness, muscular weakness and tingling.
 Where these symptoms are felt can vary, depending on the position of the damaged intervertebral disc and pinched spinal nerve.
 It is nerve compression that actually causes the symptoms of a collapsed disc, not the collapsed disc itself.
 When a collapsed disc pinches a nerve, the symptoms that can result include:

 - Pain radiating the length of the nerve

 If conservative collapsed disc treatment fails to bring you pain relief, contact Laser Spine Institute today.
-Our endoscopic specialists perform a variety of safe and effective minimally invasive endoscopic surgical procedures.
+Our surgeons perform a variety of minimally invasive surgical procedures that are effective alternatives to open spine surgery.